ubc-library-rc/intro-metadata/content/04-in-practice.md

 ## More on metadata in practice
 It’s important to consider the *accuracy*, *completeness*, *consistency*, and *interoperability* of your metadata, all of which will affect its future discovery and use.

-If you’re planning to deposit your research to a UBC Library repository, it’s highly recommended you connect with the unit at the beginning of your project, so we can provide guidance in schema, standards, and preparing your research for submission.
+If you’re planning to deposit your research to a UBC Library repository, it’s highly recommended you connect with the unit at the beginning of your project, so we can provide guidance in schemas, standards, and preparation of your research for submission.

 * [UBC Dataverse](https://dataverse.scholarsportal.info/dataverse/ubc): UBC’s research data repository for UBC faculty, students and staff.
 * [cIRcle, UBC’s digital repository](http://circle.ubc.ca/): UBC's open access digital repository for published and unpublished material created by the UBC community and its partners.